neural75/gqrx-scanner/README.md

    ```
    (probe for voice 1s on new carriers, hang 5s after voice stops)

-   For backward compatibility, a single value sets both:
+   A single value sets both probe and hangup:
    ```
    ./gqrx-scanner --vox -l 5000
    ```
-   (probe and hangup both 5s — same as 5000:5000)

 4. Clean up when done:
    ```